Harris Sumrie

 Harris Sumrie (1866–1951) was a Polish, Jewish immigrant who founded the pioneering men's fashion textile company, C. and M. Sumrie Ltd, in Leeds in 1891.
 Harris was a skilled tailor who foresaw the potential of providing high-class male tailoring to a mass market eager for clothing that had aesthetic appeal.
 He founded a company specializing in the production of high-class ready-to-wear clothing and bespoke tailoring.
 To do this, he developed a process for creating garments in 100 different sizes.
 He is credited with providing the first ready-to-wear garment to the London market, and establishing Leeds as the leading center of ready-to-wear fashion.
 Throughout its history, Sumries was known for producing good quality clothes for the gentleman of taste.

 Early life

-Harris was born in Głowno, Poland in May 1866, to Myer and Rebecca Sumrie.
+Harris was born in Głowno, Congress Poland, Russian Empire in May 1866, to Myer and Rebecca Sumrie.
 He began in the textile trade as a boy and arrived as a journeyman in Leeds in 1886.
 He and his wife, Malka Tulinsky (b.1860 Poland-1926), known as Mary, were listed in Leeds as Russian nationals, despite being proud of their Polish identity.
 Their first child, Maurice, was born in Russia in 1885.
 Their other children were all born in Leeds, Carl Saul (b.
 1891), Esther (b.
 1894), and Charles (b.
 1896).